Last updated on September 22nd, 2023 at 10:24 pm

 Perfect to Use Outside the Circle

-Even if you are far and are outside the circle, spin putting can still help you get the job done.
-If you use this throwing technique, releasing the disc on the same line using the same angle will make the disc go to the basket as long as your throw is on point.
-Completing the disc go to the basket even from afar is not a problem with spin putting especially if you know how to maximize this throwing technique.
+Even if you are far and are outside the circle, spin-putting can still help you get the job done.
+Mastering the spin putt means that as long as your throw is accurate and consistent, the disc will travel straight to the basket, even from a distance.
+Spin putting is highly effective once you know how to optimize this technique.